DataTable

 ---|---|

-The text in the row | Use --fs-200 and --lh-200 tokens for font-size and line-height respectively, and --text-primary token for color. |
+Primary text | Use --fs-200 and --lh-200 tokens for font-size and line-height respectively, and --text-primary token for color. |

 Secondary text | Use --text-secondary token for color. |

-The icon next to the text | Icon with M size and --icon-secondary-neutral token for color. |
+Icon, either next to the text or standalone | Use M size and --icon-secondary-neutral token for color. |

 Sorting